Student Alert Banner

 People Thread

 1. PSYC 2012 replaced the PSYC 2015 requirement.
 PSYC 2012 is three hours and does not include a lab.
-Effective summer 2023, students on the 2022-2023 or earlier catalogs must use PSYC 2012 plus one free elective hour to satisfy the PSYC 2015 requirement.
-PSYC 2012 is available in the summer and fall 2024 semesters.
-The summer section does not have any restrictions.
-Here are the restrictions and process for fall:
+Students on the 2024-2025 or earlier catalogs must use PSYC 2012 plus one free elective hour to satisfy the PSYC 2015 requirement.

-CS and CM Fall 24 degree candidates who completed an Online Application for Graduation (OAG) before the Wednesday prior to phase I (4/10/2024) were placed on the permit list that the CoC sent to the School of Psychology (SoP) to enter permits for phase I.
+CS and CM Spring degree candidates who completed an Online Application for Graduation (OAG) before the Wednesday prior to phase I were placed on the permit list that the CoC sent to the School of Psychology (SoP) to enter permits for phase I.

 Students who apply after this date are added to a late permit list.